 The most important thing that you can do to keep a tortoise healthy is to ensure that you are providing a proper environment and diet.
 By keeping the temperature, humidity, and overall enclosure at the basic requirements, you can easily keep a healthy, happy tortoise.

-What you want to do is properly research how to provide care for a Russian tortoise.
+Make sure you start by properly researching how to provide care for a Russian tortoise.
 If you aren't able to support one, you may want to consider a different type of pet.
 Otherwise, if you have the time and space, you'll want to make sure that you are knowledgeable about the care and illnesses of the pet.

 Common Health Problems That Affect Russian Tortoises

 It's very important that you are aware of what illnesses Russian tortoises may contract or develop.
-You need to keep an eye on your tortoise because any changes in appetite, behaviors, or overall routine may indicate an illness is developing.
+You need to keep an eye on your tortoise because any changes in appetite, behaviors, or overall routine may indicate that an illness is developing.

 The most common health problems that a Russian tortoise may contract are very minor.
 They may get cuts and abrasions, long toenails, or a chipped, cracked, or broken beak.
 Male tortoises may develop penile prolapse.

 Cuts should be cleaned with lukewarm water and non-scented, mild soap.
 If the wound starts to swell, you'll want to seek veterinary assistance.

-- Toenails are typically short and stubby in the back and longer in the front, and should be kept at short lengths.
+Toenails are typically short and stubby in the back and longer in the front, and they should be kept at short lengths.
 When the tortoise is housed in an environment with smooth surfaces that do not wear down its nails, they can grow too long.
 You can trim the nails, but be careful of cutting the quick.